PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Experiments

 \subsection{Qualitative Results}

-All evaluated models can generate multi-agent pedestrian scenes with enough visual consistency in the trackable agents to extract trajectories.
-This is a non-trivial capability that validates their potential as simulators.
-In the I2V task (Fig. \ref{fig:composite_tracking_ucy}), generated pedestrians largely adhere to environmental constraints such as sidewalks, with some models closely replicating the ground-truth spatial distributions.
-This suggests the models have learned an implicit form of human-scene obstacle avoidance.
-For T2V, models exhibit zero-shot capabilities at translating semantic prompts into intuitive social behaviors (Fig. \ref{fig:qual_t2v}).
-For instance, a ``busy downtown street corner'' yields both linear directional flow across a crosswalk as well as more chaotic multidirectional trajectories from people on the street and sidewalk.
-A converging funnel of people is accurately simulated when a ``crowd of shoppers'' exits a farmer's market.
-The results are encouraging given the domain expertise and technical labor that would be required to achieve similar results using conventional crowd simulation methods.
+The video models can generate multi-agent pedestrian scenes (Fig. \ref{fig:qual_i2v}a) with enough visual consistency in the trackable agents to extract trajectories.
+Many videos appear visually realistic because pedestrians move at natural-looking speeds (Fig.~\ref{fig:qual_i2v}b), though motion can be overly smooth or jittery.
+In the I2V task, generated pedestrians largely adhere to environmental constraints such as sidewalks.
+The models sometimes demonstrate surprising zero-shot scene understanding such as an arriving train opening its doors to pedestrians entering (Fig. \ref{fig:qual_i2v}c).
+For T2V, models successfully translate semantic prompts into intuitive social behaviors (Fig.~\ref{fig:qual_t2v}), for instance producing a converging funnel when a ``crowd of shoppers'' exits a market, or plausible walking paths on a pier that avoid the water and furniture.
+These outcomes are notable given the domain expertise and engineering required to produce similar results with conventional crowd simulators.

-Despite these successes, we identify several recurring failure modes that degrade physical and social plausibility.
-The most significant and common issue is the lack of agent-level integrity.
-Across most models, pedestrians can merge into one another rather than avoiding collisions, or spontaneously disappear mid-trajectory.
-This problem is particularly acute in T2V generations from the ``crowded'' (\textbf{\denC}) or ``multidirectional'' (\textbf{\intM}) prompts, where models may fail to render distinct individuals, instead producing untrackable, fluid-like pixelated masses.
-Such prompts can also trigger undesirable time-lapse effects that blur agents into streaks (visual examples in Appendix Fig. \ref{fig:t2v_failure_modes}).
-These artifacts are most pronounced for agents in the background represented by fewer pixels, suggesting a link between representation scale and dynamic fidelity.